March 9, 2022

 More HIKERS

-Then about a half mile south of the West Spring tank I spotted a backpacker sitting in the bushes beside the trail with his giant pack resting beside him.
+About a half mile south of the West Spring tank I spotted a backpacker sitting in the bushes beside the trail with his giant pack resting beside him.
 His face was bright red with exertion, so I stopped to make sure he was ok.

-He told me he was section hiking southbound was trying to figure out where he was going to get water for the evening.
+He told me he was section hiking southbound and was trying to figure out where he was going to get water for the evening.
 His pack had to be at least 80L and it was filled to the capacity, so I’m sure it was much heavier than he would have liked.

 I told him about a few shallow pools I’d spotted in the Agua Caliente wash a bit earlier but he’d need a scoop to water from there.
 His best best was probably the ‘lake,’ which had plenty of water, assuming he had a good water filter in that giant pack full of gear!